evanx/redishub-legacy/README.md

 <br>A.</b> Currently a multi-tenanted Redis instance.
 Maybe later a dedicated Redis instance, Redis Cluster and/or disk-based implementation such as https://ssdb.io.

 <b>Q. Why use a Redis database rather than SQL?
-<br>A.</b> The benefits of Redis for some use cases are well documentated elsewhere.
-Suffice it to say that Redis is perhaps the most popular NoSQL database.
+<br>A.</b> Redis is the most popular NoSQL database.
 It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.

 <b>Q. Why use a hosted Redis service rather than one's own?
 <br>A.</b> Actually Redishub doesn't offer hosted Redis instances per se (yet).
 It addresses some use cases for an online storage/messaging service.

-<b>Q. What are Redishub bots?
-<br>A.</b> These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.
-The platform handles identity, authorisation, configuration, deployment, logging, metrics and messaging.
-However, a key simplication is that Redis is used across the board for all these concerns.
-Therefore the same UI tool for editing configuration, can be used for editing application data.
-Also tools to view data can be applied to multiple aspects of the platform.

 <b>Q. But isn't Redis just for caching?
 <br>A.</b> Certainly Redis excels at caching and is widely used for this.
 Actually it is an in-memory "data structure server."
 It has many usecases.

 <b>Q. What about ACID?
 <br>A.</b> We wish to support specific application transactions that are guaranteed to be durable, e.g. via a disk-based logging database.
 This a trade-off on performance in favour of durability.

+<b>Q. What are Redishub bots?
+<br>A.</b> These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.
+The platform handles identity, authorisation, configuration, deployment, logging, metrics and messaging.
+However, a key simplication is that Redis is used across the board for all these concerns.
+Therefore the same UI tool for editing configuration, can be used for editing application data.
+Also tools to view data can be applied to multiple aspects of the platform.

 ### Status